Spaghetti-droid/ScreenshotCropperPy/README.md

 After this, all calls which don't specify a value for -p will use our new path by default.

-### Taking screenshots
+#### Taking screenshots

 Once the program is running, any press of F12 will cause a screenshot to be saved to the disk.
 In order to stop saving screenshots, just press Enter in the console.

-## Generating the exe file
+## Generating the exe files
-The exe can be generated using pyinstaller.
+The exe files can be generated using pyinstaller.
 In the project root directory, execute:

     pyinstaller -F screenshot-cropper.py
+    pyinstaller -F screenshot-cropper-gui.py

 ## Rationale for remakaking ScreenshotCropper
 While the java version of the program functions well enough most of the time, it suffers from issues which are caused by its interference with the clipboard.
 Notably copying and pasting images while the java screenshot cropper is active isn't possible, which can cause a level of confusion in the person affected.
 Relatedly, the handling of the clipboard in java does not lend itself well to the purpose of this program, which leads to strange manipulations that are needed to ensure we notice when a screenshot has been taken.